Lobster: Longevity

 Lobsters live up to an estimated 45 to 50 years in the wild, although determining age is difficult: it is typically estimated from size and other variables.
 Newer techniques may lead to more accurate age estimates.

-Research suggests that lobsters may not slow down, weaken or lose fertility with age and that older lobsters may be more fertile than younger.
+Research suggests that lobsters may not slow down, weaken, or lose fertility with age and that older lobsters may be more fertile than younger lobsters.
 This longevity may be due to telomerase, an enzyme that repairs long repetitive sections of DNA sequences at the ends of chromosomes, referred to as telomeres.
 Telomerase is expressed by most vertebrates during embryonic stages but is generally absent from adult stages of life.
 However, unlike most vertebrates, lobsters express telomerase as adults through most tissue, which has been suggested to be related to their longevity.
-Telomerase is especially present in 'Green Spotted' lobsters - whose markings are thought to be produced by the enzyme interacting with their shell pigmentation.
+Telomerase is especially present in green spotted lobsters, whose markings are thought to be produced by the enzyme interacting with their shell pigmentation.
 Lobster longevity is limited by their size.
 Moulting requires metabolic energy, and the larger the lobster, the more energy is needed; 10 to 15% of lobsters die of exhaustion during moulting, while in older lobsters, moulting ceases and the exoskeleton degrades or collapses entirely, leading to death.

 Like many decapod crustaceans, lobsters grow throughout life and can add new muscle cells at each moult.
 Lobster longevity allows them to reach impressive sizes.
 According to Guinness World Records, the largest lobster ever caught was in Nova Scotia, Canada, weighing 20.15 kg.